A simple recipe that makes crunchy Blue Ribbon Dill Pickles and uses up all those cucumbers growing out of control in your garden.

 Begin by washing your jars and scrubbing your cucumbers.

-Fill a canning kettle half full with hot tap water and place it on the stove over high heat.
-Put your lids and rings in a medium saucepan and heat over medium heat.
+Fill a large canning kettle half full with hot tap water and place it on the stove over high heat.
+You will add your pickle jars to this pot.

 Put brine ingredients into a Dutch oven and heat to boiling.
 Turn the burner off.

 Pour the hot brine over the cucumbers, leaving about a 1/2 inch of headspace in each jar.
 Place a lid and a ring on each jar and tighten it.

 Place the jars into the canning kettle, making sure the water comes up just to the bottom of each ring.
 Heat just to a boil and simmer for 15 minutes.
 Be careful when removing hot jars from the kettle.
-Place them on a kitchen towel to cool.
+Using an oven mitt, place them on a kitchen towel to cool.

 Equipment

-8 quart-size canning jars and lids
+8 quart-size canning jars and lids, or 14 if using pint size jars

 Notes